 What is it: A Rotary Youth Award of £100 may be given at the discretion of the Lostwithiel Rotary Club Youth Services Committee to an individual or a group of young persons who have made a contribution to the Lostwithiel community over the past year.

 Eligible nominees: Young persons under the age of 21 who have contributed to the Lostwithiel community over the past year.

 Who can nominate: Recognised community leaders.

-When nominations are required: Nominations can be made from 1st September until the closing date of 20th November 2017.
+When nominations are required: Nominations are invited for this year's award and can be made until the closing date of 20th November 2018.

 How nominations are submitted: Please click here to visit our 2018 Lostwithiel Rotary Youth Award webpage.